Jacobs4/Competitive_Programming/HackerRank/Algorithms/readme.md

-Copy the function in this file and replace it with the functin in the HackerRank IDE.
+Copy the function in this file and replace it with the function in the HackerRank IDE.